ckan/ckanext-scheming/README.md

 When using a plain string translations will be provided with gettext.

+### `required`

+Set to `true` for fields that must be included.
+Set to `false` or don't include this key for fields that are optional.

+Setting to `true` will mark the field as required in the editing form and include `not_empty` in the default validators that will be applied when `validators` is not specified.

 ### `form_snippet`

 The `form_snippet` value is the name of the snippet template to